tlswg/tls13-spec/draft-ietf-tls-tls13.md

 configuration_id
-: The configuration identifier to be used with the known configuration extension {{known-configuration-extension}}.
+: The configuration identifier to be used in 0-RTT mode.

 group
 : The group for the long-term DH key that is being established